solislemuslab/phylo-practicum/notes/1-intro-reproducibility.md

 # Welcome to PP 875: Phylogenetics Practicum

-This semester (Spring 2026), we will read and reproduce the phylogenetic analyses in [Glemin et al (2019)](https://www.science.org/doi/10.1126/sciadv.aav9188) "Pervasive hybridizations in the history of wheat relatives"
+This semester (Spring 2026), we will read and reproduce the phylogenetic analyses in [Glemin et al (2019)](https://www.science.org/doi/10.1126/sciadv.aav9188) "Pervasive hybridizations in the history of wheat relatives".

 # Reproducibility crash course